openshift/openshift-extras/README.md

 ----------------------
 There were a few vulnerabilities with these scripts discovered by the Red Hat Security Team.
 They were addressed in this repository on the date the CVEs were filed.
-We believe the chance of these being exploited is vanishing small but we would like users of these scripts to be aware nonetheless:
+We believe the chance of these being exploited is vanishingly small but we would like users of these scripts to be aware nonetheless:

 * [CVE-2013-4253](https://access.redhat.com/security/cve/CVE-2013-4253).
 * [CVE-2013-4281](https://access.redhat.com/security/cve/CVE-2013-4281).